 When you run the Exploratory Regression tool, the primary output is a report.
-The report is written as messages during tool execution and may also be accessed from the project Geoprocessing History.Optionally, a table will also be created that can help you further investigate the models that have been tested.
-One purpose of the report is to help you figure out whether or not the candidate explanatory variables you are considering yield any properly specified OLS models.
-In the event that there are no passing models (models that meet all of the criteria you specified when you launched the Exploratory Regression tool), however, the output will also show you which variables are consistent predictors and help you determine which diagnostics are giving you problems.
-Strategies for addressing problems associated with each of the diagnostics are given in the Regression Analysis Basics document (see Common regression problems, consequences, and solutions) and in What they don't tell you about regression analysis.
-For more information about how to determine whether or not you have a properly specified OLS model, please see Regression Analysis Basics and Interpreting OLS results.
+The report is written as messages while the tool runs and can also be accessed from the project geoprocessing history.
+You can also output a table to help you further investigate the models that have been tested.
+One purpose of the report is to help you determine whether the candidate explanatory variables yield any properly specified OLS models.
+In the event that no models meet all of the criteria you specified when you launched the Exploratory Regression tool, the output will still reveal which variables are consistent predictors and help you determine which diagnostics are giving you problems.
+Strategies for addressing problems associated with each of the diagnostics are provided in What they don't tell you about regression analysis and Regression analysis basics (see Common regression problems, consequences, and solutions).
+For more information about how to determine whether you have a properly specified OLS model, see Regression analysis basics and Interpreting OLS results.

-The Exploratory Regression report has five distinct sections.
+The Exploratory Regression tool report has five distinct sections.
 Each section is described below.

-The first set of summaries in the output report is grouped by the number of explanatory variables in the models tested.
-If you specify a 1 for the Minimum Number of Explanatory Variables parameter, and a 5 for the Maximum Number of Explanatory Variables parameter, you will have 5 summary sections.
-Each section lists the three models with the highest adjusted R2 values and all passing models.
-Each summary section also includes the diagnostic values for each model listed: corrected Akaike Information Criteria—AICc, Jarque-Bera p-value—JB, Koenker’s studentized Breusch-Pagan p-value—K(BP), the largest Variance Inflation Factor—VIF, and a measure of residual Spatial Autocorrelation (the Global Moran’s I p-value)—SA.
-These summaries give you an idea of how well your models are predicting (Adj R2), and if any models pass all of the diagnostic criteria you specified.
-If you accepted all of the default Search Criteria (Minimum Acceptable Adj R Squared, Maximum Coefficient p-value Cutoff, Maximum VIF Value Cutoff, Minimum Acceptable Jarque Bera p-value, and Minimum Acceptable Spatial Autocorrelation p-value parameters), any models included in the Passing Models list will be properly specified OLS models.
+The first set of summaries in the output report is grouped by the number of explanatory variables in the tested models.
+If you specify 1 for the Minimum Number of Explanatory Variables parameter, and 5 for the Maximum Number of Explanatory Variables parameter, you will have five summary sections.
+Each section lists the three models with the highest adjusted R2 values and all of the passing models.
+Each summary section also includes the diagnostic values for each listed model: corrected Akaike Information Criteria—AICc, Jarque-Bera p-value—JB, Koenker’s studentized Breusch-Pagan p-value—K(BP), the largest Variance Inflation Factor—VIF, and a measure of residual Spatial Autocorrelation (the Global Moran’s I p-value)—SA.
+These summaries give you an estimate of how well your models are predicting (Adj R2), and if any models pass all of the diagnostic criteria you specified.
+If you accepted all of the default search criteria (Minimum Acceptable Adj R Squared, Maximum Coefficient p-value Cutoff, Maximum VIF Value Cutoff, Minimum Acceptable Jarque Bera p-value, and Minimum Acceptable Spatial Autocorrelation p-value parameters), any models included in the Passing Models list will be properly specified OLS models.

-If there aren’t any passing models, the rest of the output report still provides lots of good information about variable relationships, and can help you make decisions about how to move forward.
+If there aren’t any passing models, the rest of the output report still provides useful information about variable relationships and can help you make decisions about how to move forward.

 The Exploratory Regression Global Summary section is an important place to start, especially if you haven't found any passing models, because it shows you why none of the models are passing.
 This section lists the five diagnostic tests and the percentage of models that passed each of those tests.
-If you don’t have any passing models, this summary will help you figure out which diagnostic test is giving you trouble.
+If you don’t have any passing models, this summary can help you determine which diagnostic test is causing issues.

-Often the diagnostic giving you problems will be the Global Moran’s I test for Spatial Autocorrelation (SA).
-When all of the models tested have spatially autocorrelated regression residuals, it most often indicates you are missing key explanatory variables.
-One of the best ways to find missing explanatory variables is to examine the map of the residuals output from the Ordinary Least Squares regression (OLS) tool.
-Choose one of the exploratory regression models that performed well for all of the other criteria (use the lists of highest adjusted R-Squared values, or select a model from those in the optional output table), and run OLS using that model.
+Often the diagnostic that is causing problems is the Global Moran’s I test for Spatial Autocorrelation (SA).
+When all of the tested models have spatially autocorrelated regression residuals, it most often indicates that you are missing key explanatory variables.
+One of the best ways to find missing explanatory variables is to examine the map of the residuals that are output by the Ordinary Least Squares regression (OLS) tool.
+Choose one of the exploratory regression models that performed well for all of the other criteria (use the lists of highest adjusted R-squared values, or select a model from those in the optional output table), and run OLS regression using that model.
 Output from the Ordinary Least Squares regression (OLS) tool is a map of the model residuals.
-You should examine the residuals to see if they provide any clues about what might be missing.
-Try to think of as many candidate spatial variables as you can (distance to major highways, hospitals, or other key geographic features, for example).
-Consider trying spatial regime variables: if all of your underpredictions are in the rural areas, for example, create a dummy variable to see if it improves your exploratory regression results.
+You should examine the residuals to see if they provide any clues about what may be missing.
+Try to think of as many candidate spatial variables as you can (for example, distance to major highways, hospitals, or other key geographic features).
+Consider trying spatial regime variables: if all of your underpredictions are in the rural areas, for example, create a placeholder variable to see if it improves your exploratory regression results.

 The other diagnostic that is commonly problematic is the Jarque-Bera test for normally distributed residuals.
-When none of your models pass the Jarque-Bera (JB) test, you are having a problem with model bias.
-Common sources of model bias include:
+When none of your models pass the Jarque-Bera (JB) test, there is a problem with model bias.
+Common sources of model bias include the following: